Stroud's Custom Classics: From Cars to Bars

 But he wasn’t always in the spotlight.

-Before designing, building and fabricating cars for Tinseltown’s A-listers and comedic Stroud worked as a heavy-duty diesel mechanic for 15 years and originally started building cars as a teen while growing up in California.
-His father had refused to dump money into repairs on Stroud’s Volkswagen bus, so he simply taught himself how to manage the mechanical stuff.
+Before designing, building and fabricating cars for A-listers, Stroud worked as a heavy-duty diesel mechanic for 15 years.
+He originally started building cars as a teen while growing up in California.
+His father refused to fund repairs on Stroud’s Volkswagen bus, so he taught himself how to manage the mechanical stuff.

 “We were always working on cars … trying to lift ‘em, lower ‘em, make ‘em faster — whatever we had to do to make ‘em look good driving down the road,” said Stroud of he and his friends.

-He began welding when he was about 18 and says that’s what led him down the path to where he is today.
+He began welding when he was about 18, leading him down the path to where he is today.

 “When I’m welding, it’s kinda like my Zen moment,” said Stroud.
 “I can put my hood down, some music on, start welding and the world disappears.”